JesseZeph/promptfinder/README.md

-This is a  [Next.js](https://nextjs.org/) application that highlights the key features of Next.js along with a comprehensive CRUD AI Prompt sharing system utilizing a MongoDB database and implementing NextAuth authentication.
+This is a  [Next.js](https://nextjs.org/) application that highlights the key features of Next.js along with a comprehensive CRUD AI Prompt sharing system utilizing a MongoDB database and implementing NextAuth authentication, and TailwindCSS for styling.

-If you're getting started and need assistance or face any bugs, join our active Discord community with over 27k+ members.
-It's a place where people help each other out. bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started